CCDRRR/Activity-Logger/README.md

 * keyboard_hits: The number of keyboard presses since the last log entry.
 * audio_peak_freq: The peak frequency of the recorded audio.
 * audio_wavelength: The wavelength corresponding to the peak frequency.
+* audio_amplitude: The amplitude of the recorded audio.

 ## Notes